Kwara Commissioner for Special Duties resigns

-Mrs Ahman-Pategi announced the resignation in a statement she personally signed, a copy of which was obtained by the News Agency of Nigeria (NAN) in Ilorin.
+Kwara State Special Duties Commissioner, Aisha Ahman-Patigi, on Friday resigned her appointment, citing the need to focus on new ideals.

-She noted in the statement that life is in phases and having enjoyed the political terrain with the governor, it was now time for her to leave and focus on new ideals.
+Ahman-Patigi in her resignation letter to Governor AbdulRahman AbdulRazaq said life is in phases.

-“I, Aisha Ahman-Pategi, the outgoing Hon.
-Commissioner for Special Duties, effective from today, Friday 28, Aug.
-2020, humbly wish to formally announce my resignation from the cabinet of His Excellency, Governor Abdulrahman Abdulrazaq.
+She said: “I, Aisha Ahman-Pategi, the outgoing Hon.
+Commissioner for Special Duties, effective from today, Friday, August 28, 2020, humbly wish to formally announce my resignation from the cabinet of His Excellency, Governor Abdulrahman Abdulrazaq.

 “I wish to thank God Almighty for giving me the grace and opportunity to serve as Commissioner for Local Government and now exiting as Commissioner for Special Duties, serving my fellow Kwarans and representing Pategi Local Government in our drive to better the lot of Kwarans.